 Robert Kraut (1946 – ) is a social psychologist who dedicated his career to research and education on human communication and the impact of computing.
 His five major research areas include online communities, everyday use of the Internet, collaboration in small work groups, technology and conversation, and computers in organizations.
 Kraut teaches courses in these areas as a Herbert A. Simon Professor of Human-Computer Interaction at the Human-Computer Interaction Institute at Carnegie Mellon University.
 He was previously a professor at Cornell, Princeton, and the University of Pennsylvania.

 During his early academic career, Kraut conducted basic experiments in nonverbal communication that experts continue to cite today.
 While working with Bellcore, Kraut studied informal group communication in the workplace and established far-reaching methodologies for studying collaboration.
 Kraut joined the faculty at Carnegie Mellon University in 1993.
-As the Internet rapidly expanded in the mid-1990s, Kraut initiated a program of studies on the impact of the Internet in the home.
+As the Internet rapidly expanded in the mid-1990s, Kraut initiated a program of studies on the impact of the Internet in the home on the well-being of its users.
 His longitudinal studies followed new users over months and years.
 Kraut’s systematic scientific approach to observing social effects transformed the methodology for investigating social phenomena and continues to influence the way people both in the field of human-computer interaction and outside the field think about the social impact of technology.

 Kraut’s most recent research has focused on the analysis and design of online communities, including Facebook, health-supported communities, guilds in multi-player games, and Wikipedia.
 Facebook brought Kraut in as visiting faculty in 2013.